The Valuation Office Agency (VOA) regularly updates the rateable values of all business properties. This is called a revaluation.

 Transitional relief

-The Valuation Office Agency revalued properties for 2017.
-As a result, the amount of business rates you need to pay may change.
+The Valuation Office Agency revalued properties for 1 April 2023.
+As a result, the amount of business rates you pay can change.

 We apply the transition relief automatically if you’re eligible - you do not need to apply - and the relief will be on your bill.